 - We consider a $\sqrt{N} \times \sqrt{N}$ regular grid comprising N nodes.
 Each node has 4 neighboring nodes adjacent to it.
-Hence, the distances between the nodes are evaluated as Manhattan distances. - Queries only occur at the sink node located at the leftbottom corner of the grid.
-This represents the interface of the sensor network to the outside world.
+Hence, the distances between the nodes are evaluated as Manhattan distances.

-- We consider a time period, T, defined as an epoch.
+- Queries only occur at the sink node located at the left-bottom corner of the grid.
+This represents the interface of the sensor network to the outside world. - We consider a time period, T, defined as an epoch.
 This represents the period of time when the event information stored by the nodes will be valid. - Our analysis aims at optimizing the total expected energy cost incurred during each epoch.
 We use the total number of required unicast transmissions as the indicator of energy costs. - Without loss of generality, we focus the analysis on queries and events for a single generic event attribute (i.e. event type).
-Events corresponding to this attribute are assumed to occur uniformly across the sensor network. - We denote by E the average number of events that occur during epoch T. - We denote by Q the expected number of queries that occur within epoch T. Since the event information does not change over an epoch, Q is always between 0 and 1 and represents the probability that a query is issued during that epoch. - We assume the presence of a suitable MAC layer to handle collisions and contention.
+Events corresponding to this attribute are assumed to occur uniformly across the sensor network.
+Evaluation of complex queries comprising multiple attributes remains a topic of future research. - We denote by E the average number of events that occur during epoch T. - We denote by Q the expected number of queries that occur within epoch T. Since the event information does not change over an epoch, Q is always between 0 and 1 and represents the probability that a query is issued during that epoch. - We assume the presence of a suitable MAC layer to handle collisions and contention.